 The Figure of the Lord in the Book of Moses

 A comprehensive analysis of the Book of Moses reveals that the figure of the Lord aligns not with Jesus Christ but with Heavenly Father—God Most High and the source of our eternal salvation.
-If correct, this would rewrite a foundational framework of our doctrine that has stood for nearly two hundred years and affects our understanding of Jesus Christ, the Plan of Salvation, and many other doctrines we hold dear.
-In my analysis, I used a unique edition of the Book of Moses taken directly from Joseph Smith's translation of the Bible that omits chapter-and-versification and splits the text into sections and paragraphs based on unique textual narratives.
+If correct, this would rewrite a foundational framework of our doctrine that has stood for nearly a hundred years and affects our understanding of Jesus Christ, the Plan of Salvation, and many other doctrines we hold dear.
+In my analysis, I used a unique edition of the Book of Moses taken directly from Joseph Smith's translation of the Bible.
+It omits chaptering and versification and splits the text into sections and paragraphs instead.
 Wording and spelling remain unchanged.

 The figure of the Lord has long been understood to be the Most High God within Judeo-Christian religious tradition, equatable with the Father in wider Christianity.
-Despite this, members of the Church of Jesus Christ have long held an opposing view—one which traces back to the teachings of our very founder, Joseph Smith.
+Despite this, members of the Church of Jesus Christ have long held an opposing view—one which traces back to the teachings of James E. Talmage, a popular and widely influential figure in Latter-day Saint (LDS) thought.
 This contradicting viewpoint has given way to a wide field of thought into premortality and foreordination—ideas that encompass who we were before we lived on Earth and what we were meant to do, especially regarding Jesus.
 While I believe that proper exegesis is a better tool at proving a point than proof-texts, my goal today is to explain the scriptural basis for the belief that Jesus is not Jehovah.

 ~ The following is commentary I'm using to construct this article.
 It's not meant to be read on its own. ~